preciofishbone/OmniaDocsG2/using-omnia-feed/index.rst

 Select another language
 --------------------------
 When you start the app for the first time you are most likely able to select language.
-When using the you can always change language ine the settings:
+When using the app you can always change language ine the settings:

 .. image:: omnia-feed-settings-language-700.png